-Share capital issue costs are applied to reduce the proceeds of share capital issued in the year they are incurred.
+Share issuance costs are applied to reduce the proceeds of share capital issued in the year they are incurred.

-(k) Share-based compensation plans
+(k) Share-Based Compensation

 The Company uses the fair value method of valuing its equity settled share-based compensation plans.
 Under this method, compensation cost attributable to share-based plans are measured at their fair value on the grant date and expensed in the statement of loss over the vesting period with a corresponding credit to share based payment reserve.
+The fair value of stock-based compensation is determined using the Black-Scholes option pricing model.
 When options are exercised the associated proportion is transferred to share capital along with the cash proceeds received on exercise.
 The value attributed to expired options is transferred to deficit.

-(I) Valuation of equity units in private placements
+(I) Valuation of Equity Units in Private Placements

 The Company uses the fair value method to value any warrants and broker warrants issued in private placements.
-The fair value assigned to share purchase warrants is recorded as a reduction to share capital and an increase to share-based payments reserve.
+The fair value assigned to share purchase warrants is recorded as a reduction to share capital and an increase to share-based payments reserves.
 The fair value assigned to broker warrants is recorded as share issue costs and an increase to share-based payments reserve.
 The fair value of each warrant is estimated on the date of the grant using the Black-Scholes warrant-pricing model.
 Warrant pricing models require the input of highly subjective assumptions, including the expected price volatility and changes in these assumptions can materially affect the fair value estimate.
 When warrants are exercised the associated proportion is transferred to share capital along with the cash proceeds received on exercise.
-The value attributed to expired warrants is also transferred to share capital.
+The value attributed to expired warrants is transferred to share capital.